 How Long Do Makeup Brushes Last?

-Here, we’ll break down when you should give your brushes a toss, what kind of brushes last the longest (and which ones to avoid), and other tips to ensure you get the longest makeup brush lifespan possible.
-Let’s dive in!
+Here, we’ll break down when you should give your brushes a toss, what kind of brushes last the longest (and which ones to avoid).

 The Makeup Brush Lifespan

-How long your makeup brush lasts depends mostly on one thing: its quality.
+The lifespan of your makeup brush depends primarily on one thing: its quality.

 Cheap Makeup Brushes

-Unbranded makeup brushes or packs of makeup brushes sold at low price points are definitely not going to last as long as ones sold by trusted brands or trustworthy retailers.
+Unbranded makeup brushes or packs of makeup brushes sold at low price points are unlikely to last as long as those sold by trusted brands or reputable retailers.

-We’ll break down how to tell if you’re buying a bad brush later on in the article, but you, unfortunately, can’t expect poor-quality products to last you very long!
+We’ll break down how to tell if you’re buying a bad brush later in the article, but unfortunately, you can’t expect poor-quality products to last very long.

 Higher Quality Makeup Brushes